dynamsoft-docs/camera-enhancer-docs-js/programming/javascript/user-guide/index.md

 Now that you have got the SDK integrated, you can choose to move forward in the following directions

-1. Learn how to make use of the [Shape Drawing Feature](https://www.dynamsoft.com/camera-enhancer/docs/programming/javascript/user-guide/features/draw-shapes.html).
+1. Learn more about the [Shape Drawing Feature](https://www.dynamsoft.com/camera-enhancer/docs/programming/javascript/user-guide/features/draw-shapes.html).
 2. Check out the [official samples on Github](https://github.com/Dynamsoft/camera-enhancer-javascript-samples).
 3. Learn about the available [APIs](https://www.dynamsoft.com/camera-enhancer/docs/programming/javascript/api-reference/index.html).